 But wait.
 There’s more.
 Perhaps you remember this horror from ARSH 2013.
 Antipope Bergoglio went downstairs into the grottoes beneath St. Peter’s Basilica where many Popes are buried.
 There was a lad server there, and the wretched, wretched Antipope when he saw the lad server standing with his hands in the Orans position literally pried his hands apart and said to him in Italian, “Are your hands bound together?
 It seems like they’re stuck.”

 Filthy wretch.
 He literally tried to convince the boy to join Lucifer in his cry, “I WILL NOT SERVE.”
-The despicable Antipope was trying to create another prideful narcissist storm trooper for satan’s army.
+The despicable apostate Antipope was trying to create another prideful narcissist storm trooper for satan’s army.

-Let’s all, clergy and laity, take Antipope Bergoglio’s question and make it a point of departure for a meditation when we assist at Mass, serve in the Sanctuary, or even offer the Holy Sacrifice.
+Let’s all, clergy and laity, take Antipope Bergoglio’s question and make it a point of departure for a meditation when we assist at Mass, serve in the Sanctuary, or for the priestly readers, even offer the Holy Sacrifice.
 And for those of you who have lads that serve, or who train lads to serve, PLEASE, PLEASE EXPLAIN things to them.
 Absolutely EVERYTHING in the Traditional Mass is SATURATED with meaning.
 Nothing is random.
-Nothing is extraneous.
 Show them how to properly hold their hands, and then PLEASE explain WHY.
 And if you are a priest, remind them that you hold your hands in the same way for the same reason.
 The greatest producer of vocations is the Liturgy itself, but only so long as the demonic spirit of incommunication is thwarted and lads and young men are told all of the whats, whys and wherefores of what they are doing.

-Likewise, as we laypeople approach the Communion rail, we too should hold our hands in the Orans posture both coming and going.
+Likewise, as we laymen approach the Communion rail, we too should hold our hands in the Orans posture both coming and going.
 You don’t sidle up to Holy Communion like you are walking through a mall, or getting ready to board a roller coaster.
 You don’t go up to Communion with Our Blessed Lord with your hands in your pockets, or with your hands all over your spouse, or with your arms crossed.
 Remember those sweet nuptial words from Ephesians 5: 24-25

 Therefore as the Church is subject to Christ, so also let the wives be to their husbands in all things.
 Husbands, love your wives, as Christ also loved the Church, and delivered himself up for it.